-Smart Performance is the new flagship product from Yell.
-It is now being heavily promoted to small business customers across the UK.
+Smart Performance is the new flagship product from Yell and heavily promoted to small business customers across the UK.

 Smart Performance is a rebadged version of Gotu, a product developed and managed by the London-based, 77Agency.
 Yell simply license this product and sell it on at a high profit margin to their small business customers.

-Yell claim that Smart Performance will display ads for your business via multiple publishers such as Facebook, Instagram and other third-party websites.
-Yell further claim it will then optimise the delivery of the ads based on where they are most likely to generate conversions (e.g. sales or customer enquiries) for the advertiser.
+Yell claim that Smart Performance will display ads via multiple publishers such as Facebook, Instagram and other third-party websites.
+It claims to optimise the delivery of those ads based on where they are most likely to generate conversions (e.g. sales or customer enquiries) for the advertiser.

 Unlike most other forms of digital advertising, Smart Performance is not charged based on the number of times your ad has been clicked.
-Instead, Yell charges a monthly fee regardless of whether the campaign delivers any conversions.
+Instead, Yell charges a flat monthly fee regardless of whether the campaign delivers any conversions.
 If your ads fail to generate any sales or enquiries, Yell still takes your money and locks you into a 6-month contract with no cooling-off period.

-There has now been a motion tabled in Parliament and signed by 17 MPs across five political parties calling for an investigation into Yell’s business practices.
-Yell is also now being investigated by Trading Standards.
+There is a motion tabled in Parliament and signed by 23 MPs across five political parties calling for an investigation into Yell’s business practices.
 Almost half of Yell’s existing customers have cancelled their contracts in the past year alone.

 Smart Performance is Yell’s latest attempt to stem this flow of customer cancellations and save the business from going into liquidation.
 Smart Performance could be considered a “make or break” product for Yell.